-This effect could increase the Sacramento River's inundation levels within the lease area.
+This effect could increase the San Joaquin River's inundation levels within the lease area, and this risk of flood exposure is likely to increase with time.
 In addition, as stated in Safeguarding California Plan: 2018 Update (California Natural Resources Agency 2018), climate change is projected to increase the frequency and severity of natural disasters related to flooding, fire, drought, extreme heat, and storms (especially when coupled with sea level rise).
 In rivers and tidally influenced waterways, more frequent and powerful storms can result in increased flooding conditions and damage from storm-created debris as well as decreased bank stability and structure.
-Conversely, climate change induced droughts could decrease river levels and flow for extended periods of time.
 Climate change and sea level rise will further influence riverine areas by changing erosion and sedimentation rates.
 Flooding and storm flow, as well as runoff, will likely increase scour and decrease bank stability at a faster rate.